Synthesizing multi-log grasp poses in cluttered environments: Conclusions

 \section{Conclusions}

-We conclude that generative grasp models can be trained specifically for multi-object grasping, and that instance segmentation masks can be used to remove the target/obstacle ambiguity in cluttered scenes.
-Additionally, the use of segmentation masks allows us to act with intent, making the model outputs easier to interpret.
-Instance segmentation of tree logs is not an easy task, and this study does in a sense represent performance under ideal conditions.
-However, the proposed method does not rely on all logs being successfully segmented, only the ones we intend to grasp.
+We conclude that generative grasp models can be trained specifically for multi-object grasping, and that instance segmentation masks can be used to help a model distinguish between targets and obstacles in cluttered scenes.
+Additionally, the use of segmentation masks allows us to act with intent, making the model output easier to interpret.
+The use of a single-channel target mask makes the model formulation general with respect to the number of target objects, and we have shown that the model is able to detect grasp poses for more targets than it was ever exposed to during training.

 While the proposed method does not replace the need for intelligent control, we believe it has the potential to boost the performance of control solutions that rely on access to grasp poses, such as the one proposed by Wallin et al.~\cite{wallin2023multilog}.